Lebensphilosophie: Connection to Nazism

 In his 1953 book The Destruction of Reason, having concluded that Lebensphilosophie merely represented irrationalism from the standpoint of the "imperialist bourgeoisie", Georg Lukács also concluded that it was an ideological development towards Nazism.
 Lukács saw Ludwig Klages in particular as the forerunner of fascism, having "transformed [German vitalism] into an open attack on reason and culture."
-He additionally pointed to Oswald Spengler and his work (primarily The Decline of the West) being a key part in “reconstructing [German vitalism] as a philosophy of militant reaction” following the first world war, resulting in a “veritable, direct prelude to fascist philosophy.”
+He additionally pointed to Oswald Spengler and his work (primarily The Decline of the West) being a key part in "reconstructing [German vitalism] as a philosophy of militant reaction" following the first world war, resulting in a "veritable, direct prelude to fascist philosophy."

-Intellectual historian Carl Müller Frøland concluded that Lebenphilosophie movement experienced an "Völkisch-Ideological Turn", which formed the ideological basis for the Nazism.
-He saw that the biopolitical vitalism of Lebenphilosophie was easily connected with social Darwinist thought, with an co-current strain of Nietzschean-style vitalism mixed with Völkisch nationalism rising within Imperial Germany.
-At outbreak of the first world war, these ideas fused into a proverbial "war-worshipping vitalism", which was an progenitor of Nazism.
+Intellectual historian Carl Müller Frøland concluded that Lebensphilosophie movement experienced a "Völkisch-Ideological Turn", which formed the ideological basis for the Nazism.
+He saw that the biopolitical vitalism of Lebensphilosophie was easily connected with social Darwinist thought, with a co-current strain of Nietzschean-style vitalism mixed with Völkisch nationalism rising within Imperial Germany.
+At outbreak of the first world war, these ideas fused into a proverbial "war-worshipping vitalism", which was a progenitor of Nazism.

 The Israeli-American historian Nitzan Lebovic identified Lebensphilosophie with the tight relation between a "corpus of life-concepts" and what the German education system came to see, during the 1920s, as the proper Lebenskunde, the 'teaching of life' or 'science of life'—a name that seemed to support the broader philosophical outlook long held by most biologists of the time.
 In his book Lebovic traces the transformation of the post-Nietzschean Lebensphilosophie from the radical aesthetics of the Stefan George Circle to Nazi or "biopolitical" rhetoric and politics.

-Frederick C. Beiser, in his book Philosophy of Life: German Lebensphilosophie 1870-1920 found that Nazis had appropriated some of its themes to their ideology.
+Frederick C. Beiser, in his book Philosophy of Life: German Lebensphilosophie 1870–1920 found that Nazis had appropriated some of its themes to their ideology.
 However, Beiser notes that "there is really very little in common" between national socialism and Lebensphilosophie thought.